munificent/craftinginterpreters/book/local-variables.md

 ^code add-local

-This creates a new Local and adds it to the compiler's array of variables.
-It stores the <span name="lexeme">name</span> of the variable marks which scope owns the variable.
-Now the compiler knows about the variable.
+This creates a new Local and appends it to the compiler's array of variables.
+It stores the variable's <span name="lexeme">name</span> and the number of the scope that owns the variable.

 <aside name="lexeme">

-In case you're laying awake at night worrying about the lifetime of the lexeme string for the identifier, here's how it's managed.
+In case you're worried about the lifetime of the string for the variable's name...
 The Local directly stores a copy of the Token struct for the identifier.
-Recall that Tokens store a pointer to the first character of their lexeme and the lexeme's length.
-That pointer points right into the original source string for the entire script or REPL entry being compiled.

-As long as that one monolithic string stays around during the entire compilation process -- which it must since, you know, we're compiling it -- then all of the tokens pointing into it are fine.
-This does mean that once compilation is *done*, we do need to make sure we don't have any tokens laying around because the source string they point at may be freed after that.
+Tokens store a pointer to the first character of their lexeme and the lexeme's length.
+That pointer points into the original source string for the script or REPL entry being compiled.

-**todo: overlap**
+As long as that string stays around during the entire compilation process -- which it must since, you know, we're compiling it -- then all of the tokens pointing into it are fine.

 </aside>

-This code is fine for a correct Lox program, but what about invalid code?
-We need to make this a little more robust.
+Our implementation is fine for a correct Lox program, but what about invalid code?
+Let's aim to be robust.
 The first error to handle is not really the user's fault, but more a limitation of the VM.
 The instructions to work with local variables refer to them by slot index.
-That index is stored in a single-byte operand, which means we can only support up to 255 local variables in scope at one time.
+That index is stored in a single-byte operand, which means the VM only supports up to 255 local variables in scope at one time.

 If we try to go over that, not only could we not refer to them at runtime, the compiler would overrwrite its own locals array.
-So first we check for that:
+Let's prevent that:

 ^code too-many-locals (1 before, 2 after)